$100 Welcome Free Chip + 250% up to $1,000 on 1st DepositNew customers only. 18+. T&Cs apply.

 The players are allowed to ‘Hit’ – take another card in order to try and get closer to 21.
 Going over means you ‘bust’ and you lose your bet.
 You can also choose to ‘Stand’ – draw no more cards as you hope to beat the dealer with your current count.
 Another option is to ‘Double Down’ – which doubles your original bet while the dealer deals you another card.
 If your first two cards are of the same denomination, you can ‘Split’ – where you make a second bet equal to your first and then use each of the cards as the first card in separate hands which are then played normally.
 Ultimately, you can take ‘Insurance’ when the dealer’s hand is an ace.
 The insurance is taken for half of the original bet and will pay out 2-1 as there’s a great chance the dealer will get a blackjack.

 As you can see for yourself, blackjack is a strategic game that requires plenty of pre-acquired knowledge.
 And if you ladies think this sounds complicated, just wait until we get to rule variations!
 Until we do, however, you are all advised to head over to a casino from our selected – and vetted – list and practice this game a bit, in order to get a firm grip on the basics.

 The introduction of live dealer casinos has truly reshaped the blackjack landscape.

 Other than geography keeping them different, the set of rules from these three most common blackjack variants fluctuate as well.
-Displaying them through a table should help any girl understand it better as it’s a widespread notion that we girls are more of a visual type than boys.
+Displaying them through a table should help any player understand it better as it’s a widespread notion that we are more of a visual type than boys.